There are many Agile methodologies in project management and scrum is one of them and the most widely used.

 The mandatory participants at the Daily Scrum are the development team.
 This meeting is also referred to as Daily Stand up Meeting.

-Sprint reviews focus on the product being developed, specifically on the potentially shippable product increment created during the sprint.
+SPRINT REVIEW Sprint reviews focus on the product being developed, specifically on the potentially shippable product increment created during the sprint.
 During a sprint review, the Scrum Team invites stakeholders to discuss what was completed during the Sprint.The general rule of thumb is to allow one hours for sprint review per every one week of sprint length.
 That means teams should timebox sprint review to two hours for a two-week sprint and four hours for a one-month sprint.

 The Scrum Master ensures that -